teleporthq/teleport-documentation/uidl/structure.md

 reference > 3 && reference <= 5
 ```

-In the following example, you can see a simple conditional node, based on the `true`/`false` value of a `state` key.
+In the following example, you can see a conditional node, based on the `true`/`false` value of a `state` key.

 ```json
 {